secretflow/spu/docs/development/design_device.rst

 .. image:: ../imgs/device/outsourcing.svg

-In above deployment, we use 6 nodes to construct 4 devices, with circle devices having weak trusts to the triangle device.
+In above deployment, we use 6 nodes to construct 4 devices, where circle devices have weak trust to the triangle device.

 Colocated (MPC)
 ~~~~~~~~~~~~~~~

 .. image:: ../imgs/device/colocated.svg

-In above deployment, we use 3 nodes to construct 4 devices, with circle devices having weak trusts to the triangle device.
+In above deployment, we use 3 nodes to construct 4 devices, where circle devices have weak trust to the triangle device.

-Note, in this configuration, we use 3 nodes to build exactly the same device layout as the 6 node out-sourcing mode, the client code could run exactly the same without change.
+Note, in this configuration, we use 3 nodes to build exactly the same device layout as the 6 node out-sourcing mode, the client code could run exactly the same without any changes.
 That is **write once, run anywhere**.

 Server-aided (MPC)
 ~~~~~~~~~~~~~~~~~~

 .. image:: ../imgs/device/server_aided.svg

-In this configuration, one server does not provide data but do participate in the computation, it's so called a `server-aided`.
+In this configuration, one server does not provide data but participates in the computation, it's so called a `server-aided`.

 HE device
 ~~~~~~~~~

 .. image:: ../imgs/device/single_he.svg

-In this mode, we use 2 nodes to virtualize 3 device, with that:
+In this mode, we use 2 nodes to virtualize 3 devices, with that:

 - The *magenta device* colocated with *yellow CPU device*, with a *strong trust* relationship.
 - The *red CPU device* and the *magenta HE device* forms a *weak trust* relationship.

 .. image:: ../imgs/device/double_he.svg

-In this configuration, we use 2 nodes to virtualize 4 device, with that:
+In this configuration, we use 2 nodes to virtualize 4 devices, with that:

-- each *circle device* has one *strong trust* with one *diamond device* while a *weak trust* to another *diamond device*
+- each *circle device* has one *strong trust* with one *diamond device* while a *weak trust* to another *diamond device*.

 .. image:: ../imgs/device/unsafe_device.svg

 In this configuration, we have 3 nodes.
 For clarity, we name upper one as Alice, lower-left as Bob, lower-right as Charlie.

-Both {Bob, Charlie} would encrypt their data and send it to Alice, we have to possible device abstractions.
+Both {Bob, Charlie} would encrypt their data and send it to Alice, we have to do possible device abstractions.

-In the middle, there is only one *HE device*, which could be used to compute all cipher-text.
+In the middle, there is only one *HE device*, which could be used to compute all cipher-texts.

 - pros: there is only one HE device per-node, which means if we have N parties, we have at most N HE-devices.
-- cons: it breaks the *Consistency property*, i.e. `add::([x], [y])` add two cipher-text could not be done if two cipher-text comes from different parties.
+- cons: it breaks the *Consistency property*, i.e. `add::([x], [y])` add two cipher-texts could not be done if two cipher-texts come from different parties.
 Another example: when doing output, Bob may get a cipher-text from the *HE-device*, but he can not decrypt it, since he does not have the right key. @jint, IMHO, *Consistency* is the key-point to guide programmers, **it's confusing if an op sometime work, sometimes not**.

-In the right configuration, there are 2 *HE device*, both resides on Alice, but one for Bob and one for Charlie.
+In the right configuration, there are 2 *HE device*, both reside on Alice, but one for Bob and one for Charlie.

 - pros: Consistency, the device concept is exactly the same as MPC/TEE.
 - cons: there will be at most :math:`N^2` HE devices for N nodes.
 This might not be a problem since it depicts the 2PC property of HE (@jint).